The 5 Best Password Managers in 2023 (Based on Usability, Features & Security)

 Why we love 1Password

-Using 1Password is so beautifully easy.
+- Fantastic usability Using 1Password is so beautifully easy.
 Onboarding and set-up is easy.
 You can then start logging in to sites and fill forms securely with a single click.
-Easy, easy, easy. - Top-notch security
+Easy, easy, easy.

 In May 2021, 1Password also launched the ‘Secrets Automation’ feature to make it even easier for businesses to secure hardware, code, and other development secrets.
 They’ve got a whole slew of features that businesses are sure to find useful (though bear in mind some cost extra).